IMPORTANT: COVID-19 RISK ASSESSMENT AND POLICY UPDATES

 - Parents do not gather by school entrances or hold conversations with each other.

-- Any visitors to school, such as therapists or prospective parents will be required to follow the school’s hygiene and handwashing procedures, wear a mask and they will not be allowed in classrooms.
+- Any visitors to school, such as therapists will be required to follow the school’s hygiene and handwashing procedures, wear a mask and they will not be allowed in classrooms.

 - A detailed record of all visitors will be kept for easy of contact.

-- Soft furnishing, soft toys and toys that are hard to clean are removed from classrooms.
+- Unnecessary soft furnishing, soft toys and toys that are hard to clean are removed from classrooms.
 Staff use the cleaning equipment provided for each classroom to regularly clean the equipment during and at the end of school.

 risk c: Hygiene Practice